IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### start

 A link from this Manifest or Range, to a Canvas, or part of a Canvas, that is contained within it.
-The reference to part of a Canvas is handled in the same way that Ranges reference parts of Canvases, by adding a fragment to the end of the Canvas's URI specifing the spatial and/or temporal segment of interest.
+The reference to part of a Canvas is handled in the same way that Ranges reference parts of Canvases.
 When processing this relationship, a client _SHOULD_ advance to the specified Canvas, or specified segment of the Canvas, when beginning navigation through the Range.
-This allows the client to begin with the first Canvas that contains interesting content rather than requiring the user to manually skip past uninteresting content.
+This allows the client to begin with the first Canvas that contains interesting content rather than requiring the user to manually navigate to find it.

 The value _MUST_ be a JSON object, which _MUST_ have the `id` and `type` properties.
+The object _MUST_ be either a Canvas, or a Specific Resource with a Selector and a `source` property where the value is a Canvas.

  * A Manifest or Range _MAY_ have the `start` property.
    Clients _SHOULD_ process `start` on a Manifest or Range.